 Transaction exposure arises because the amount of local currency paid or received in transactions denominated in foreign currencies may vary due to exchange rates fluctuations.
-The Group operates internationally and is exposed to foreign exchange risk a rising from various currency exposures, primarily with respect to Euros and US dollars and to a lesser extent to British pounds and Canadian dollars.
+The Group operates internationally and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to Euros and US dollars and to a lesser extent to British pounds and Canadian dollars.
 Foreign exchange risk arises from:

 - forecast revenue and costs denominated in a currency other than the entity's functional currency;

 - recognised assets and liabilities: and

 - net investments in foreign operations.

 The foreign currency transaction exposure is limited by aligning as much as possible the revenue streams to currencies that match the cost base.
-The convertible loans and borrowings are denominated in CHF and consequently do not expose the Group to any exchange rate risk.
+The convertible loans and borrowings are mainly denominated in CHF and consequently do not expose the Group to any significant exchange rate risk.

-The following table demonstrates the sensitivity of reasonably possible changes in EUR and USD exchange rate on the Group net profit (operating activities) and equity.
+The following table demonstrates the sensitivity of reasonably possible changes in EUR and USD exchange rate on the Group net loss (operating activities) and equity.

 Change in rate Impact on loss Impact on equity

 kCHF kCHF

-2018 +/- 5% +/- 407 +/- 4'380
+2019 +/- 5% +/- 53 +/- 620

-2017 +/- 5% +/- 837 +/- 4'159
+2018 +/- 5% +/- 407 +/- 582